cuducos/PhD/README.md

 ### HTML

 To generate print friendly HTML use [AsciiDoctor Toolchain](http://asciidoctor.org/docs/install-toolchain/).
+You'll have to compile the CSS first.

 For example: